Norwegian Society for the Conservation of Nature: History

 The Norwegian Society for the Conservation of Nature is part of the 30 national organisations that constitute Friends of the Earth Europe.

 Organisation

 The organisation has 18 county branches and 155 local groups throughout the country.
 In addition it has the youth branch Nature and Youth (Natur og Ungdom) and the children's branch Eco-detectives (Miljøagentene).

 Their head office is located in Oslo.
 In total the environmental organisation has about 28 employees, some working in county offices throughout the country.
 Norges Naturvernforbund publishes the magazine Natur & miljø, and previously published the news bulletin Miljøjournalen.

 The main policy areas for the organisation are climate change and nature conservation.
 Also, the organisation is concerned with preserving coastal nature habitats and increasing energy efficiency in buildings.

 The organisation has a large foreign NGO branch, which mainly runs projects on energy saving and environmental education.
 Most of these projects are located in Central and Eastern Europe, Central Asia, and West Africa.

+The organisation has formed a climate delegation which helps the organisation to work with climate policies.